Persecution of transgender people under the second Trump administration: Background

-Federal actions
+In the years leading up to the 2024 United States presidential election, there were an increasing number of state level laws and bans targeting transgender people.
+Anti-transgender campaigning was a large part of the Trump campaign, with spending on anti-transgender advertising being greater than spending on advertising discussing housing, immigration, or the economy.
+At multiple times throughout the campaign, Trump made false claims that schools were performing "gender-affirming surgeries on children without their parents' consent", with multiple conservative groups stating that, while not true, the claims were "valid".
+Trump promised during his campaign that, if elected, he would sign an executive order instructing every federal agency to cease the promotion of sex or gender transition at any age, and promised to crack down on gender-affirming care for all ages.

+Project 2025, which was published in 2023, detailed many of the goals of policies targeting transgender people that have since been implemented during the second Trump presidency.
+The administration's actions targeting transgender people have also drawn from the actions of the anti-transgender movement in the United Kingdom over the 2010s and 2020s.

-Executive Orders
+Executive orders

-Following Donald Trump's inauguration of his second presidency on January 20, 2025 he began issuing a series of executive orders targeting transgender people across the United States.
+Following his second inauguration on January 20, 2025, Trump began issuing a series of executive orders targeting transgender people across the United States.

 Executive Order 14168

-On January 20, 2025, shortly after being inaugurated, President Donald Trump signed an Executive Order, which defined sex in the eyes of the federal government as a male-female binary, with "female" and "male" defined as "a person belonging, at conception to the sex that produces the large reproductive cell" and a "person belonging, at conception, to the sex that produces the small reproductive cell", respectively.
+On January 20, 2025, shortly after being inaugurated, Trump signed an Executive Order, which defined sex to the federal government as a male-female binary, with "female" and "male" defined as "a person belonging, at conception to the sex that produces the large reproductive cell" and a "person belonging, at conception, to the sex that produces the small reproductive cell", respectively.
 The order also mandated that: